Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 028 : August 6 , 2018

-**Today's Progress** :  Wrote a medium article about how machine learning in the arts is different with an emphasis on why having small training sets is not bad.
-Continued with the exploration of audio signal processing for musical applications.
+**Today's Progress** :  Wrote a medium article about generating useful inputs for machine learning.
+Still exploring of audio signal processing for musical applications.

 **Thoughts** : I am learning more new things by trying to blog about it.